podefr/nucleus/README.md

 	});
 ```

-Are there existing nucleus plugins?
+Are there any existing nucleus plugins?
 -----------------------------------

 Actually yes!
 Olives is a JS library that has cool nucleus plugins, such as double way binding and DOM event listener with delegation.
 Nucleus has been extracted from Olives. https://github.com/flams/olives